amporter87/INFM600/README.md

 [1] Inpatient Prospective Payment System (IPPS) Provider Summary for the Top 100 Diagnosis-Related Groups (DRG) accessed from: https://data.cms.gov/Medicare/Inpatient-Prospective-Payment-System-IPPS-Provider/97k6-zzx3.
 This dataset includes Provider information, description of total charges, and Provider summaries in US Dollars which includes Average total payments.
 Specifically, this data includes information comparing the charges for the 100 most frequently billed discharges.
 Providers determine what they will charge for items and services provided to patients.
 The information in this dataset shows the actual amount the hospital bills for an item or service.

 [2] The compare States quality of life accessed from: https://data.maryland.gov/Health-and-Human-Services/Choose-Maryland-Compare-States-Quality-Of-Life/cz6x-aq2i.
-This dataSet includes key quality of life indicators to include "Well-Being Index."
+This dataset includes key quality of life indicators to include "Well-Being Index."

 [3] Lastly, the cb_2014_us_State_5m accessed from https://www.census.gov/geo/maps-data/data/cbf/cbf_state.html is just a dataset to help join datasets [1] and [2] based on their unique fields.
 These fields appear in both short and full name formats which will be used to link dataset [1] and [2].